ifremer-bioinformatics/samba/docs/output.md

 The **output directory : `results/[PROJECT_NAME]/00_report/R/FIGURES/descriptive_comparison`** contains the UpSetR graphs images in png and svg format.

-In the test dataset, this graph enables to compare the number of ASVs and their abundance between samples group selected variable regarding to the total of ASVs by sample groups :
+In the test dataset, this graph enables to compare the number of ASV and their abundance between samples group selected variable regarding to the total of ASV by sample groups :
 ![UpSetR graph](images/upset_plot_transect_name.png)

 ## Global analysis report